Adaptive deep learning framework for robust unsupervised underwater image enhancement: Experiments

 \subsection{Visual Perception Improvement}

-The objective of underwater image enhancement is to increase underwater robots' capacity to visually perceive their surroundings.
-Visual perception is extremely important for robots to make autonomous decisions in complex underwater scenarios.
-We used feature detection and matching to assess the capability of our model to improve the visual perception of underwater images.
+One of the main objectives of underwater image enhancement is to increase underwater robots' capacity to visually perceive their surroundings.
+This is essential for robots to make autonomous decisions in complex underwater scenarios.
+To evaluate our model's performance in visual perception improvement, we used feature detection and matching to assess its capability in improving the visual perception of underwater images.
 Feature detection and matching are commonly used techniques in many computer vision applications, such as structure-from-motion, image retrieval, object detection, and image stitching.

-We selected two consecutive frames from RUIE \cite{Liu2020Real-worldLight} dataset, (blue\_01.jpg) and (blue\_02.jpg), and then enhanced them with our model.
-The two original images and two enhanced images are matched using SIFT \cite{low2004sift} and RANSAC \cite{liRANSAC}.
-SIFT stands for Scale-Invariant Feature Transform, which helps locate the local features in an image (keypoints). while RANSAC stands for Random Sample Consensus and is used to match feature points.

-Our experimental results show that the numbers of matched points are 74 before the enhancement and 594 after the enhancement. \cref{fig:2} shows the comparison of image feature point matching before image enhancement and after image enhancement.
-As can be seen, the enhanced images have more matching points than the original images, which further demonstrates the efficiency of the image enhancement technique.
+Here, we use Scale-Invariant Feature Transform (SIFT), which helps locate the local features in an image (keypoints), and Random Sample Consensus (RANSAC) \citep{liRANSAC}, which is used to match feature points.
+These methods are used to compare the visual perception of an underwater image before and after enhancement. \cref{fig:2} depicts the result for two consecutive frames from RUIE \citep{Liu2020Real-worldLight} dataset, (blue\_01.jpg) and (blue\_02.jpg).
+These show that the numbers of matched points between the two image frames increase from 74 (before the enhancement) to 594 after the enhancement.
+At the same time, the number of SIFT keypoints also dramatically increases as a result of the enhancement, significantly improving the visual perception of the environment.